AnimusPL/pdf_to_img/README.md

 # pdf_to_img
-Python script saving .pdf pages as .png files.
+Python script saving images in .pdf as .png files.